opentok/learning-opentok-node/README.md

 });
 ```

+You can only create an archive for sessions that have at least one client connected.
+Otherwise,
+the app will respond with an error.

-#### Stop an Archive
+### Stop an Archive

-By having similar logic, you can stop a running archive by passing in an existing room name and archiveId(which gets returned by `startArchive` method call).
+A `POST` request to the `/archive:archiveId/stop` route stops an archive recording.
+The archive ID is returned by call to the `archive/start` endpoint.

 ```javascript
 router.post('/archive/:archiveId/stop', function(req, res, next) {